arvigeus/AZ-204/Questions/Blob Storage.md

 Answer: The BlobContainerClient can be used to manipulate both containers and blobs.
 The BlobUriBuilder provides a way to modify the contents of a Uri instance to point to different Azure Storage resources like an account, container, or blob.
 The BlobClient class is limited to manipulating blobs.

+---

+Question: You arrive at work donned in your favorite furry costume and discover a task from your supervisor demanding you take the company's website offline in order to perform some maintenance on it.
+The website consists of a single `_index.html` file stored in Azure Storage's `$web` container.
+You promptly set the access level of that specific file to private and consider the job done as you dive into some leisurely Reddit browsing.
+Just half an hour later, your supervisor storms over to your desk and fires you on the spot.
+What could be the reason behind this unexpected termination?

+- [ ] Your choice of unconventional office attire: a furry costume.
+- [ ] You erred in your task; you were supposed to set the access level of the entire `$web` container to private.
+- [ ] To make the site inaccessible to users, you should have set the entire storage account to private.
+- [x] You have a fundamental misunderstanding of how things function within Azure Static Site hosting.

+Answer: In this situation, to make the static website inaccessible, you need to turn off the Static Website hosting feature from your Azure Storage account.
+You know nothing...

+You actually cannot set the access level of an individual blob (file), but rather the access level is set on the container level.
+However, even setting the access level of the `$web` container to private wouldn't take the static website offline.
+This is due to the fact that Azure's static website feature always serves files in the `$web` container anonymously, regardless of the container's access level setting.
+Same goes for setting the entire storage account to private.